This is a case study for Principle T6: Data governance.

 The Scottish Government’s (SG) health and homelessness in Scotland project linked local authority data about homelessness between 2001 and 2016 with NHS data on hospital admissions, outpatient visits, prescriptions, drugs misuse, and National Records of Scotland information about deaths.

 Transparency around the risk assessment process helps to demonstrate a producer’s Trustworthiness to users, suppliers and the public.
-One of the ways that SG were able to demonstrate this was by conducting and publishing their data privacy impact assessment alongside the main analysis report.
+One of the ways in which SG demonstrated this was by conducting and publishing their data privacy impact assessment alongside the main analysis report.
 SG also published the original application for the data, the public benefit and privacy panel application and the correspondence documenting its approval, and details of how to access the data.
 This approach is now standard practice for all SG publications based on linked data.

 Since SG carried out this work, a new tool for risk assessment – Data Protection Impact Assessments (DPIAs) – have been introduced following the 2018 Data Protection Act (DPA), as a requirement of GDPR.
 They are mandatory where data are combined from multiple sources and the Information Commissioner’s Office recommends they are also conducted on a voluntary basis for any large-scale processing of personal data.